When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 Some examples of upselling outside of these 3 categories could be:

-- Car dealerships offering a higher-quality vehicle that uses less gas and is more eco-friendly, or offering to add car insurance to the sale,
+- Car dealerships offering a higher-quality vehicle that uses less gas and is more eco-friendly,

 - A real estate agent offering a better apartment in the client’s desired neighborhood as a larger unit would be better for a family,